Would you dare to look upon my naked soul . . .

 So, here I am.

-I am a civilian and I love the warrior heart, though I know not how.
+I am a civilian and I love a warrior, though I know not how.

 He keeps his silence and maintains his distance.
 He is free to find lust and even love in the arms of other women both like me and unlike me.